phusion/passenger_apt_automation/README.md

  * **Release tools** create packages.

-    * `create-dependency-packages`: Creates packages for gems that Phusion Passenger depends on.
+    * `create-dependency-packages`: Creates packages for gems that Phusion Passenger depends on, and imports them into APT repositories.
-    * `create-nginx-packages`: Creates Nginx packages that contain the Phusion Passenger module.
+    * `create-nginx-packages`: Creates Nginx packages that contain the Phusion Passenger module, but does not import them into APT repositories.
     * `new_release`: Creates Nginx and Phusion Passenger packages.
 Uses `create-nginx-package` internally.
+    * `import-packages`: Generic tool to import built packages into APT repositories.
+Used in combination with `create-nginx-packages`.

  * **Internal tools** are not meant to be used directly by the user, but are used internally.
 They can be found in the `internal` directory.